anamariaelek/mass_clone/README.md

 If you are running windows, here is a stack post that may help with ssh: https://stackoverflow.com/questions/18404272/running-ssh-agent-when-starting-git-bash-on-windows

+# commit_all.sh

+Adds all files and commits with the provided message.
+If no message is provided, default commit message "Graded %date %time" is used.

+The only required argument is the unique identifier (folder containing repos), commit message is the optional second argument.

 # push_all.sh

-Adds all files, commits, then pushes all changes.
+Pushes all commited changes to remote origin.
+The required argument is the unique identifier (folder containing repos).
+Optionally, a different origin can be provided as the second argument.

-Takes 1 argument, the unique identifier(folder containing repos)
+Takes 1 argument, the unique identifier (folder containing repos)

-Used the commit message "Graded", but can be changed.

 # clone_all_helper.sh